 A computer processes the brain waves and extracts certain information from them.
 The ebb and flow of your brain waves and the specific information obtained from them, are shown back to you in the form of a video game.
 You are instructed how to play the video game using only your brainwaves.
 (Everyone can do it.)
 The specific brain wave frequencies we reinforce and the sensor locations on the scalp are unique to each individual.

 What happens if Neurofeedback clients are taking medications?

 With successful neurofeedback training, medications targeting brain function may no longer be needed, or they may be needed at lower dosages, as the brain takes over the role of regulating itself.
 It is important for clients to communicate with their prescribing physician regarding neurofeedback and medications.

 If Neurofeedback can do so much, why haven’t I heard about it before?

 Neurofeedback is not yet taught in most medical schools or psychology graduate programs.
 Many professionals are therefore unaware of the power of this technique.
 The field is growing rapidly and as it does more professionals will be informed and educated in neurofeedback.

 HOW MANY TREATMENTS WILL IT TAKE, AND, HOW MUCH DOES IT COST?

 To incorporate neurofeedback as a training tool to address problems of disregulation a number of sessions are required.
 Usually the number of treatments will be between 20 to 40 sessions to acquire the basic skills of self-regulation.
 This number can vary depending on the individual.
-The cost per session is $80.00.
+The cost is $150 for the first visit and $90 per session for subsequent visits.
 The session is booked as an hourly appointment.